 Basic Study (1st and 2nd semester)

 - Data science: conveys the skills of data analysis, machine learning and artificial intelligence.
-Students learn how to collect, process, analyse and visualise data.
+You learn how to collect, process, analyse and visualise data.

 - Informatics: deals with information processing, transmission and storage.
-Important focus areas include: programming fundamentals, big-data technologies and business intelligence.
+Important focus areas include: coding fundamentals, big-data technologies and business intelligence.

 - Economics and law: deals with economic fundamentals as well as legal and ethical issues.